 These initial phase 1 standards focussed on systems and processes which would make it easier for patients to contact their GP practice.
-As a result of the GMS Contract agreement for 2022/23, the phase 1 access standards, transferred to Unified Services as of 1 April 2023 which will be set out in the National Health Service (General Medical Services Contracts) (Wales) Regulations 2023, due to come into force on 1 October 2023.
+As a result of the GMS Contract agreement for 2022/23, the phase 1 access standards, transferred to Unified Services as of 1 April 2023 which were set out in the National Health Service (General Medical Services Contracts) (Wales) Regulations 2023.
+These came into force on 1 October 2023.